buffer/thug/doc/source/build.rst

 Pefile r141 or later is strictly required.

-If not available as a package for your Linux distribution, the best way to install Pefile is through easy_install.
+If not available as a package for your Linux distribution, the best way to install Pefile is through pip.

 .. code-block:: sh

-        # easy_install pefile
+        # pip install pefile

 lxml